VOLTTRON/volttron/README.md

 **Using Shovel Pluggin**

-In RabbitMQ based VOLTTRON, forwarder and data mover agents can be replaced with shovels to send or receive remote pubsub messages.
+In RabbitMQ based VOLTTRON, forwarder and data mover agents will be replaced by shovels to send or receive remote pubsub messages.
 Shovel behaves like a well written client application that connects to its source ( can be local or remote ) and destination ( can be local or remote instance ),